image bio

 Can Men Benefit From CoQ10?

-Since male factor infertility ranges from 30-50% amongst infertile couples (read more on this in our Guide to Male Fertility), it's important to take a comprehensive approach when looking at fertility.
+It's important to take a comprehensive approach when looking at fertility.
+Since the factor of male infertility ranges from 30-50% amongst infertile couples (read more on this in our Guide to Male Fertility), it's important to take a comprehensive approach when looking at fertility.
 CoQ10 has shown promise for enhancing both male and female fertility.
+Learn more about the CoQ10 benefits for men in our blog.

 Our Prenatal for him contains 200 mg of CoQ10 per serving, a dose that could help improve overall reproductive health.